TOP

 Introduction

 RS485 is an industrial standard for long-distance, anti-interference, and reliable communication.
 The Arduino RS485 shield, specially designed for the Arduino Uno board.
-It converts UART/Serial protocol to the RS485 protocol.
-This RS485 board allows Arduino talk to industrial devices.
+It converts the UART/serial protocol to the RS485 protocol.
+This RS485 board allows Arduino to talk to industrial devices.

 In contrast to RS-422, which has a single driver circuit that cannot be switched off, RS-485 drivers use three-state logic allowing individual transmitters to be deactivated.
 This allows RS-485 to implement linear bus topologies using only two wires.
 The equipment located along a set of RS-485 wires is interchangeably called nodes, stations, or devices.